zhangzhics/CITS5503_Sem2/Labs/Lab9AWSRekognition.md

 ```
 This means that the detected language is 'en' (English) and has a confidence in the prediction greater than 0.99.

-**NOTE**: remember that often in machine learning the confidence score is expressed as a value in the range [0,1] where 0 indicates the lack of certainty and 1 means totally certain of the prediction.
+**NOTE**: Remember that often in machine learning the confidence score is expressed as a value in the range [0,1] where 0 indicates the lack of certainty and 1 means totally certain of the prediction.

 ### Detect Languages from text

 #### [1] Modify the code above
-Based on the previous code, write a python script that can detect different languages.
+Based on the previous code, write a Python script that can detect different languages.
 Besides, instead of language code (e.g., 'en' for English or 'it' for Italian), the script should be return the message "<predicted_language> detected with <xx> confidence" where <predicted_language> correspond to the name of the language in English and <xx> is given as a percentage.
 For the previous example, the result should look like this:

 ```
-English detected with 99% confidence
+English was detected with 99% confidence
 ```

 **NOTE**: The relevant APIs are available [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/comprehend.html).